Causal analysis of inner and outer motions in near-wall turbulence

-Next, we analyze the causal relations present in a low-dimensional model of the plane Couette flow with a sinusoidal body force developed by \cite{moehlis2004low}.
-This model presents an improvement of the eight-mode model of \citet{Waleffe1997}.
-The self-sustaining process of near-wall turbulence, {\it i.e.} the streak-vortex cycle, can be well captured by the low-dimensional model.
-There are nine modes of the model, which are: the basic profile mode (1), the streak mode (2), the downstream vortex mode (3), the spanwise flow modes (4, 5), the normal vortex modes (6, 7), a fully three-dimensional mode (8) and the mode of the modification of the basic profile (9).
+Next, we analyse the causal relations in a low-dimensional model of the plane Couette flow with a sinusoidal body force \citep{moehlis2004low}.
+It presents an improvement of the eight-mode model of \citet{Waleffe1997}.
+The self-sustaining process of near-wall turbulence, \emph{i.e.} the streak-vortex cycle, can be well represented by the low-dimensional model.
+There are nine modes of the model, which are (1) the basic profile mode, (2) the streak mode, (3) the downstream vortex mode, (4, 5) the spanwise flow modes, (6, 7) the normal vortex modes, (8) a fully three-dimensional mode, and (9) the mode of modification of the basic profile.
 The first eight modes are the same as those in \citet{Waleffe1997}.
-By applying the Galerkin projection to the Navier-Stokes equations without the pressure term, one can obtain a set of nine ordinary differential equations for the temporal amplitude coefficient $a_i(t)$, featuring quadratic nonlinearities.
-In the present study, we follow \cite{martinez2023causality} to use the same parameter setup.
-The ordinary differential equations were numerically solved to obtain 500 sets of solutions, each spanning 4000 time units and the time step is 0.01 time units (400 000 time steps).
-These data are generated by introducing a random perturbation to $a_4$ \citep{martinez2023causality}.
-The time lag for the causal analysis is set to one time step.
+By applying the Galerkin projection to the Navier-Stokes equations without the pressure term, a set of nine ordinary differential equations is obtained for the temporal amplitude coefficients $a_i(t)$ ($i=1$ to 9), featuring quadratic nonlinearities.